fornaciari/starter-academic/content/authors/admin/_index.md

 During the PhD, I applied NLP methods for deception detection.
 Afterwards I dealt with technological innovation for Open Source INTelligence at the Ministry of Interior.

-Since 2018 he is on leave as attending a postdoc at the Bocconi Univeristy, where I apply Deep Learning methods for social sciences.
+Since 2018 I am on leave as attending a postdoc at the Bocconi Univeristy, where I apply Deep Learning methods for social sciences.

 ---